January - December 2023

 May 14, 2020

-The Digital Asia Hub is independent and interdisciplinary research exploring both the opportunities and challenges of digital technology, innovation, and society in Asia.
-The hub initiated a series of online talks to discuss digital rights, governance and infrastructure, the use of ICT for development and civic engagement, and innovation.
-During the session titled “When, The Music’s Over,” Nagla Rizk made insightful remarks on the economic and social vulnerabilities exposed by the pandemic, in particular risks for informal workers and migrant labor.
+The hub initiated a series of online talks to discuss issues such as digital rights, governance and infrastructure, the use of ICT for development and civic engagement, and innovation.
+During the session titled “When The Music’s Over” Nagla Rizk made insightful remarks on the economic and social vulnerabilities exposed by the pandemic, in particular risks for informal workers and migrant labor.

 May 13, 2019